World of A Song of Ice and Fire: Qarth

-First mentioned in A Game of Thrones, the city of Qarth has not yet appeared on any maps in the books.
+First mentioned in A Game of Thrones, Qarth has not yet appeared on any maps in the books.
 However, the HBO Viewer's Guide world map and the opening titles of the TV series' second season show Qarth located at a strait between the Summer Sea and the Jade Sea in the south-east of Essos.
 Upon Daenerys' first visit to Qarth in A Clash of Kings, the warlock Pyat Pree describes his city as the center of the world and as a gateway of commerce and culture between the east and west, and the north and south.
-The reader learns through Daenerys's eyes that the city is surrounded by three graded walls of thirty to fifty feet in height, respectively engraved with portraits of animals, war, and lovemaking.
+Through Daenerys's eyes, the reader learns that the city is surrounded by three graded walls, thirty to fifty feet high, engraved with portraits of animals, war, and lovemaking.
 The city's buildings are of many colors, including rose, violet, and umber.
-Slender towers rise throughout the city, fountains adorn every square, and thousands of colored birds, blooming trees and flowers fill the city.
+Slender towers rise throughout the city, fountains adorn every square, and thousands of colored birds, blooming trees, and flowers fill the city.
 The TV adaptation filmed Qarth on the island of Lokrum near Dubrovnik and constructed a set at the Dubac quarry in Croatia to double for the gates of Qarth.

 The Qartheen are described as "tall pale folk in linen and samite and tiger fur", with the women wearing gowns that leave one breast bare, while the men sport beaded silk skirts.
 Daenerys perceives them as "nothing if not polite".
 Slaves serve their needs.
 The Pureborn, descendants of the city's ancient kings and queens, govern Qarth and also command the city's defenses.
 Three principal merchant groups battle amongst themselves and against the Pureborn for dominance of the city: the Thirteen, the Ancient Guild of Spicers, and the Tourmaline Brotherhood.
 Qarth's warlocks, whose lips are turned blue from a potion called "the shade of the evening", are said to brood over these factions; they are still feared although their power and prestige have waned over the years.
 Qarth is also home to the Sorrowful Men, a guild of assassins named so for whispering "I am so sorry," before killing their victims.
 Daenerys leaves Qarth again at the end of A Clash of Kings.